 For educators worldwide, the pandemic has brought many unexpected challenges.
-Students are not engaged, don’t have an interest in learning, and millions of them are thinking about dropping out of school altogether if the pandemic persists.
+Students are not engaged.
+They don’t have an interest in learning.
+What’s more is that millions of them are thinking about dropping out of school altogether if the pandemic persists.

 All these hurdles create many obstacles for educators to keep students engaged.
-One way to overcome the challenge of low student engagement is to create educational content that would speak the students’ language, target their interests, and get them excited about learning.
+One way to overcome the challenge of low engagement is to create educational content that gets students excited about learning.

 Why Choose a Video Format for Your Educational Podcast?